brownvc/Slant-CNN-Biases/README.md

 Official codebase for "On Human-like Biases in Convolutional Neural Networks for the Perception of Slant from Texture".

-Paper accepted for publication at ACM Transactions on Applied Perception (TAP).
+Paper was published at a special issue of ACM Transactions on Applied Perception 2023 (TAP) and was presented at ACM Symposium on Applied Perception 2023 (SAP).

 ## Abstract